KiltedCode/khandaria-campaign/sessions/2020/2020-03-19-dancing-in-the-mist.md

 mist obscures dwarf watching and leader say "yes now"
 head to wall, hear no whistles
 get the _pickaxes_
-`Faleor motions` to strike chains until `Belsarin`'s group has pickaxes
+`Faleor motions` to strike chains until `Belsaran`'s group has pickaxes
 move into the fog
 find two prisoners on a duergar trying to blow whistle
 `Faleor accidentally` hits a prisoner
 another group gets to `Pylia` and hits one of them
-`Belsarin`'s group starts breaking their chains
+`Belsaran`'s group starts breaking their chains
 `Pylia` gets knocked out
 `Faleor` and guy with him kill Duergar
-`Belsarin` breaks chains and **dimension doors** to `Pylia`, but duergar see him
+`Belsaran` breaks chains and **dimension doors** to `Pylia`, but duergar see him
-they stand up, `Belsarin` grabs all their whistles
+they stand up, `Belsaran` grabs all their whistles
 `Faleor` finds another guard being held down and attacks
 Duergar yell out in undercommon
-`Belsarin` is joined by his chain gang in the fight as he trips a bunch of them
+`Belsaran` is joined by his chain gang in the fight as he trips a bunch of them
 takes one down, one runs for help, but into `Faleor`'s group
-one surrenders to `Belsarin` and gives him his belt after drinking potion
+one surrenders to `Belsaran` and gives him his belt after drinking potion
 rest of prisoners rush in tackle rest, work on breaking chains
 _potion of healing_, another potion, gray green dust